Lee Yun-seo

 Lee Yun-seo (born 5 March 2003) is a South Korean artistic gymnast.
-She competed at the 2019 and 2021 World Championships, and she represented South Korea at the 2020 Summer Olympics and at the 2018 Summer Youth Olympics.
+She is the 2022 Asian uneven bars and team silver medalist and all-around, uneven bars, and floor exercise bronze medalist.
+She has competed at four World Championships, and she represented South Korea at the 2020 Summer Olympics, the 2024 Summer Olympics and at the 2018 Summer Youth Olympics.

+Early life

+Lee was born in 2003 in Seoul.
+Her father, Lee Jong, competed gymnastics internationally in the 1990s and was a coach at Jeonnong Elementary School, where Lee Yun-seo and her brother began gymnastics.

 Junior career

 Lee made her international debut at the 2017 Junior Asian Championships where she helped the South Korean team win the bronze medal behind China and Japan.
 She also placed fourth in the all-around and sixth on the balance beam, and she won the bronze medal on the floor exercise behind Chinese gymnasts Li Qi and Chen Yile.
-She competed at the 2018 Junior Asian Championships where South Korea once again won the team bronze medal behind China and Japan.
+She also competed at the 2018 Junior Asian Championships where South Korea once again won the team bronze medal behind China and Japan.
 Individually, she won the bronze medal in the all-around, the silver medal on the uneven bars, and the bronze medal on the floor exercise.

-She was then selected to compete at the 2018 Youth Olympics in Buenos Aires.
-There, she qualified for the all-around final where she finished thirteenth with a total score of 48.899.
+Lee was selected to compete at the 2018 Youth Olympics in Buenos Aires.
+There, she qualified for the all-around final where she finished 13th with a total score of 48.899.
 She also qualified for the uneven bars final where she finished sixth with a score of 13.166.
 At the 2018 Voronin Cup, she won the bronze medal in the all-around and the floor exercise both behind Russian gymnasts Vladislava Urazova and Viktoria Listunova, and she won the gold medal on the uneven bars.

 Senior career

 2019

 Lee made her senior international debut at the American Cup and placed ninth in the all-around.
 She then went to the Tokyo World Cup and finished seventh in the all-around.
 At the Korean National Team Selection competition, she finished second in the all-around behind Kim Ju-ry.
 She then went to the Korea Cup and won the gold medal on the uneven bars.
-She was then selected to compete at the World Championships alongside Eom Doh-yun, Ham Mi-ju, Lee Eun-ju, and Yeo Seo-jeong, and they finished sixteenth in the qualification round.
-Individually, Lee finished twenty-eighth in the all-around and was the first reserve for the all-around final.
+She was then selected to compete at the World Championships alongside Eom Do-hyun, Ham Mi-ju, Lee Eun-ju, and Yeo Seo-jeong, and they finished 16th in the qualification round.
+Individually, Lee finished 28th in the all-around and was the first reserve for the all-around final.
 This resulted earned her an individual spot for the 2020 Olympics.
-Her final competition was the Toyota International where she won the silver medal on the uneven bars behind Angelina Melnikova and the bronze medal on the balance beam behind Melnikova and Hitomi Hatakeda.
+Her final competition of the year was the Toyota International where she won the silver medal on the uneven bars behind Angelina Melnikova and the bronze medal on the balance beam behind Melnikova and Hitomi Hatakeda.